ndewar/DownloadDoggrWells/README.md

 To use the script, download a results.csv for your area by selecting the wells with a rectangle on the following web app: https://maps.conservation.ca.gov/doggr/wellfinder/

+The first two digits must be removed from the API number in the results file for it to match the folder structure in the file server.
+An example results and results trimmed file are included.

-Then download the script and update the variables inside it as needed.
+Next, download the script and update the variables inside it as needed.

 Use of the script would be to execute the following from a terminal:<br/>
 **$ python DownloadDoggrWells.py <br/>**